rmv6471/rmv6471.github.io/README.md

 - MAE
 - R²
 -
-In this project, I chose **DC_POWER** as the target variable instead of AC power.
+In this project, I chose DC power as the target variable instead of AC power.
 DC power represents the raw power output generated directly solar panels before they pass through the inverter.
-Since it is not influenced by inverter efficiency losses or converstion fluctions, DC Power is best for measuring solely the imapct of weather on solar panel performance.
+Since it is not influenced by inverter efficiency losses or converstion fluctions, DC power is best for measuring solely the imapct of weather on solar panel performance.
----

 ## Results